Choosing & Using the Right Boom & Throat Microphone

 High Level Noise: Considerations

-In situations where the noise levels exceed 100 dBA to 105 dBA, a Standard Non-Noise Canceling Microphone should only be considered for special situations i.e., when the operator can use a PTT (Push-To-Talk) button to switch the microphone “off” between spoken passages or use a PTM (Push-To-Mute) button to silence the microphone when it is not required.
+In situations where the noise levels exceed 100 dBA to 105 dBA, a Standard Non-Noise Canceling Microphone should only be considered for special situations i.e., when the operator can use a PTT (Push-To-Talk) button to switch the microphone “on” to communicate or use a PTM (Push-To-Mute) button to momentarily silence the microphone when it is not desired.

 Using a Noise Canceling Microphone ensures that worker fatigue is greatly reduced because he/she is not exposed to continuous background noise.